DadaIsCrazy/languages-perfs/Readme.md

 TODOs:

- - Add languages: R?
-Erlang?
+ - Add languages: Erlang?
 Scala?
 Haskell?
  - compute results for various n (in progress)
  - separate compilation from execution? (to distinguish between startup time and compile-time (`javac` is a bit slow for instance))
  - Improve benchmarking (the current precision isn't too great I think)
  - Use charts rather than tables to display the results?
  - Add other examples (which ones?
 One that would less imperative, like run the collactz series on a notoriously long run?)

+## Acknowledgments

+Thanks to [Lucas](https://github.com/lpeak) for the R implementation.